fmillion-mnsu/cs480-f24/PROJECT.md

 The [sample files](FINAL_SAMPLE/) for the project will illustrate a Dockerfile that builds multiple Python application services.

+To build a Dockerfile with a specific image name and a specific target, use the command

+    docker build -t <image_name> --target <target_name> .

+For example, to build the `login` target into a container image called `login_svc`:

+    docker build -t login_svc --target login .

+And to run that service for testing, you can use:

+    docker run -it --rm -p 5000:5000 login_svc

+> **Hint:** Flask listens on port 5000 by default, so the `-p` option here tells Docker to expose port 5000 for access on your machine.
+You can then use Postman and point it at `http://localhost:5000` to test your API.

 **Test** each service independently using Postman or a similar API testing tool by running each built container and running appropriate queries against it.
 The sample files contain comments with details to help you with this process.

 > **Hint**: If you do decide to use a shared database file or SQLite database, make sure you provide a **volume mount** for each container when running it, so they can all access the same data file!